Key Takeaways

 • If found: It returns the IP address to your computer.

-• Authoritative DNS Server Resolution: The TLD server forwards the query to the authoritative DNS server, which holds the definitive records for the domain.
+• Authoritative DNS Server Resolution: The TLD server forwards the query to the authoritative DNS server that holds the domain’s definitive records.
 This server provides the accurate IP address for the requested domain.

 Types of DNS Servers